VincentGuyader/seafile/README.md

 seafile
 =======

-The goal of seafile is to connact to seafile API using R
+The goal of seafile is to connect to seafile API using R. This Is a partial implementation, PR welcome ;)

 Installation
 ------------